Azure-Samples/quickstart-spring-data-jdbc-mysql/README.md

 # Sample project for Spring Data JDBC with MySQL

-This sample project is used in the [https://docs.microsoft.com/azure/developer/java/spring-framework/configure-spring-data-jdbc-with-azure-mysql?WT.mc_id=github-microsoftsamples-judubois](Use Spring Data JDBC with Azure Database for MySQL) Microsoft documentation quickstart.
+This sample project is used in the [Use Spring Data JDBC with Azure Database for MySQL](https://docs.microsoft.com/azure/developer/java/spring-framework/configure-spring-data-jdbc-with-azure-mysql/?WT.mc_id=github-microsoftsamples-judubois) Microsoft documentation quickstart.

 ## Creating the infrastructure